With inflation at an all-time high, you’re probably looking for ways to save money on groceries.

 5. Tailor your menu around sales

-So if you grab the weekly sales newspaper from your local grocery store, or if you go online to see what sales they’re having, you could essentially plan your meal around the sales that are happening.
+If you grab the weekly sales newspaper from your local grocery store or go online to see what sales they’re having, you could essentially plan your meal around the sales that are happening.

 6. Check your pantry before shopping